mamun001/argocd_step_by_step/step_by_step_zero_to_hero.md

 ##  Steps:
 #

-### 7. Create vpc, subnet and k8s cluster
+### 7. Create vpc, subnet:
+         You will ony need to create a vpc and subnet if you don't already have a default VPC and at least 1 subnet in it

+### 8. Create a Kubernetes Cluster
-         You will ony need to create a vpc abd subnet if you don't already have a default VPC and at least 1 subnet in it e.g. gcloud container clusters create foobar-cluster --region us-central1  --project foobar-project Make a note of the name of the cluster and the region it is in.
+         e.g. gcloud container clusters create foobar-cluster --region us-central1  --project foobar-project Make a note of the name of the cluster and the region it is in.
 You will need that shortly. e.g.
           foobar-cluster
           us-central1

-### 8. kubectl config current-context
+### 9. kubectl config current-context
          You will see that you are NOT connected to your newest cluster you just created

-### 9. Make the kuberneetes cluster your current context:
+### 10. Make the kuberneetes cluster your current context:
          gcloud container clusters get-credentials name_of_kubernetes_cluster  --region region_where_kubernetes_cluster_is_in --project foobar-project

-### 10. Confirm that now you ARE connected to your kubernetes cluster:
+### 11. Confirm that now you ARE connected to your kubernetes cluster:
     kubectl config current-context

-### 11. Create argocd namespace
+### 12. Create argocd namespace
           kubectl create namespace argocd
           Confirm by:
           kubectl get ns

-### 12. Install argocd on your cluster:
+### 13. Install argocd on your cluster:
           kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
           Confirm by:
           kubectl get svc -n argocd

-### 13. On a mac, brew updates take too long.
+### 14. On a mac, brew updates take too long.
 Turn off auto-update for brew.
           export HOMEBREW_NO_AUTO_UPDATE=1
           Confirm by:
           env | grep HOMEBREW

-### 14. (On Mac) Install argocd CLI:
+### 15. (On Mac) Install argocd CLI:
            brew install argocd
            Confirm by:
            argocd version

-### 15. On Ubuntu Linux:
+### 16. On Ubuntu Linux:
            wget https://github.com/argoproj/argo-cd/releases/download/v2.2.5/argocd-linux-amd64 -O argocd
            chmod 755 argocd
            sudo mv argocd /usr/local/bin/

-### 16. Change the argocd-server service type to LoadBalancer: (This will allow us to get to UI from Mac using port forwarding)
+### 17. Change the argocd-server service type to LoadBalancer: (This will allow us to get to UI from Mac using port forwarding)
           kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}' Confirm by:
           kubectl describe svc argocd-server -n argocd

-### 17. Set up port forwarding to argocd Server UI:
+### 18. Set up port forwarding to argocd Server UI:
           kubectl port-forward svc/argocd-server -n argocd 8080:443 &
           Confirm by:
           Use chrome and go to localhost:8080

-### 18. Get the initian admin password for argocd UI:
+### 19. Get the initian admin password for argocd UI:
           kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo Note down the string you get back.
 That is your password.

-### 19. Get the IP of the argocd_server service:
+### 20. Get the IP of the argocd_server service:
           kubectl get svc -n argocd | grep argocd-server | grep -v metrics Note down the external IP address that you see  (NOT the one that starts with 10.)

-### 20. Login to argocd server via argocd CLI:
+### 21. Login to argocd server via argocd CLI:
           argocd login IP_address_that_you_noted_down_in_the_previous_step
             Username will be admin
             Password will be the one you noted down earlier